-Press the Menu Select button directly below 0k to return to the main screen for Contacts.
+Press the Menu Select button directly below 0k to return to the Contacts screen.

-- 1 (or) to Call. - 2 Press the Menu Select button directly below Call. - 4 If the target radio does not respond after a preprogrammed period of time, the display shows Send page?. - 5 Press the Menu Select button directly below Yes to send the call alert page.
+- 1 (or) to Call. - 2 Press the Menu Select button directly below Call. - 4 If the target radio does not respond after a preprogrammed period of time, the display shows Send page?.

+5 Press the Menu Select button directly below Yes to send the call alert page.